martinjc/cmt112/part-1/html-css-and-layout.md

 * [Learn to Code HTML + CSS](https://learn.shayhowe.com/html-css/) - this is a great introduction to combining HTML and CSS to create styled web pages.
 It is fairly in depth, and some of it will not be needed at this point, but you should be comfortable with all of this within the first few weeks of the course.
 * [Learn CSS layout](http://learnlayout.com/) - this is a solid introduction to some basic CSS layout techniques.
 Later on we'll look at more advanced techniques, but the basic techniques covered in this tutorial will be fine for now.
 * [All about Grid systems](https://webdesign.tutsplus.com/articles/all-about-grid-systems--webdesign-14471) - don't confuse this with CSS-Grid, which is a new CSS technology that makes implementing Grids easier.
 This is about the general design concept of using a Grid to layout content.
 * [Introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS) - this is a very thorough introduction to CSS and is probably best read in depth after you've read some of the other introductions and had a play with using CSS yourself.
+You've already read the first section `How CSS Works` in the previous section.

 ## Videos